EMERGING MARKETS-Latam FX gain, Brazil's real gets boost from strong services data

-Sept 14 (Reuters) - Most Latin American currencies advanced on Thursday as expectations of the Federal Reserve pausing rate hikes next week stayed intact despite robust economic data, with the Brazilian real leading gains after a strong services activity report.
+Sept 14 (Reuters) - Most Latin American currencies advanced on Thursday as markets remained the certain the U.S. Federal Reserve would pause rate hikes next week and as oil prices touched a yearly high, with the Brazilian real jumping after a strong services activity report.

-The Latin American currencies index .MILA00000CUS added 0.4% against the greenback =USD as a fresh batch of strong data including on producer prices and retail sales failed to deter hopes that the U.S. Federal Reserve will leave interest rates unchanged on Sept.20.
+The Latin American currencies index .MILA00000CUS rose 0.4% to a two-week high, gaining for a fourth consecutive session.

+Strong U.S. economic data eased worries about a recession in the world's largest economy without changing expectations of a pause in rate hikes next week.

-The real BRL= rose 0.9% by 1458 GMT to a two-week high as data showed services activity in Brazil grew slightly more than expected by 0.5% in July on a monthly basis.
+The real BRL= gained 0.9% to a two-week high as data showed services activity in Brazil grew slightly more than expected by 0.5% in July on a monthly basis.

-The data comes amid bets the Brazilian central bank will deliver another rate cut this month after it became one of the first central banks to kickstart a monetary easing cycle among major Latin American economies in August.

-"Latin America started early the process of raising rates to fight inflation.
-Now that the new administration in Brazil has brought some credibility into fiscal management, there is greater conviction on the speed of rate cuts there," said Antonio Miranda, senior advisor at Latin American asset manager Compass.
+Oil prices touched their highest this year, continuing to boost commodity-linked Latin American currencies, with the Mexican peso MXN= rising 0.4% and Colombia's peso COP= touching its highest since end-July earlier in the session.
+O/R

+"COP tends to react quickly to oil price fluctuations," noted Mariana Zepeda, practice leader for Latin America at FrontierView.

 Stock indexes